Former Biography Fellows

 2013-2014 Biography Fellows

 Andrew Meier is Assistant Professor of Writing at Eugene Lang College, The New School.
 He is the author of Black Earth: A Journey Through Russia After the Fall, and The Lost Spy: An American in Stalin's Secret Service, both published by Norton and named books of the year by The Washington Post, The Los Angeles Times, and NPR.
 He has reported on Russia, Central Asia, and the Caucasus for two decades, including as Moscow correspondent for Time, and is a contributor to The New York Times Magazine.
 Meier has received fellowships from the NEH, the Woodrow Wilson International Center for Scholars, and the Alicia Patterson Foundation, and he was the Mrs. Giles Whiting Foundation Fellow at the Cullman Center at the New York Public Library.
-As a Leon Levy fellow he will work on The House of Morgenthau: An American Family.
+As a Leon Levy fellow he worked on The House of Morgenthau: An American Family.

 Justin Spring, a writer on 20th century American art and culture, is the author of two interdisciplinary biographies, Fairfield Porter: A Life in Art, and Secret Historian: The Life and Times of Samuel Steward, Professor, Tattoo Artist and Sexual Renegade.
 Both biographies examine the lives of artists whose work combined the practice of visual art with literature, poetry, criticism, and social and political activism.
 Secret Historian was a National Book Award Finalist and the recipient of many other prizes.
 In addition to his work as a biographer, Spring is an award-winning curator who has published many monographs and museum catalogues, most recently Andy Warhol: Fame and Misfortune.
-As a Leon Levy fellow he will work on a biography of the Chilean surrealist painter Roberto Matta.
+As a Leon Levy fellow he worked on a biography of the Chilean surrealist painter Roberto Matta.

 Back to top